-As a delivery driver you have a much greater risk of accidents and injuries than other employees who take orders, prepare food or otherwise work in the restaurant.
+As a delivery driver you have a much greater risk of accidents and injuries than other employees.

 - The vehicle must be in proper operational condition before making deliveries.